chri3i/Tinvaak2/README.md

 ## Post-Installation

 ### Game Folder

-The installation will create a copy of your Skyrim Special Edition game in Installation Folder/Game Root.
-This will then contain all the necessary files such as SKSE, ENB Binaries and mod required dlls such as Engine Fixes.
-There is no need to copy anything to your Steam version of Skyrim as we will be running SKSE from within this folder to play the game.
+The installation will create a copy of your Skyrim Special Edition game in /Installation Folder/Game Root/.
+This will then contain all the necessary files such as SKSE, ENB Binaries, and mod required DLLs such as Engine Fixes.
+There is no need to copy anything to your Steam-installed version of Skyrim SE as we will be running SKSE from within this folder to play the game.

 ### BethINI